vand3rlinden/vand3rlinden.github.io/content/post/mdo-safelinks-policies.md

     - **Teams**:
       - Safe Links checks a list of known, malicious links when users click links in Microsoft Teams.
 URLs are not rewritten (recommended value: `$true`).
-        - This setting may require up to 24 hours to become effective.
-It influences the functionality of time-of-click protection.

     - **Office 365 apps**:
       - Safe Links checks a list of known, malicious links when users click links in Microsoft Office apps.
 URLs are not rewritten (recommended value: `$true`).
-        - Safe Links is supported in Office 365 desktop and mobile (iOS and Android) apps.

     - **Click protection settings**:
       - Track user clicks (recommended value: `$true`)